influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/select.md

  - [Regular expressions](/influxdb/v2.4/query-data/influxql/explore-data/regular-expressions/)

 {{% note %}}
-**NOTE:** The SELECT statement cannot include an aggregate function **and** a non-aggregate function, field key, or tag key.
+**Note:** The SELECT statement cannot include an aggregate function **and** a non-aggregate function, field key, or tag key.
 For more information, see [error about mixing aggregate and non-aggregate queries](/enterprise_influxdb/v1.9/troubleshooting/errors/#error-parsing-query-mixing-aggregate-and-non-aggregate-queries-is-not-supported).
 {{% /note %}}

 #### `FROM` clause